 - Inadequate Hot Water

-Coming to have no hot water ever is apparent indication of trouble.
+Getting no hot water ever is clear indication of trouble.
 But erratic water temperature is often missed as a problem.
 This could mean mineral deposits have developed and your water heater’s heating element has to be repaired or replaced.

 If you’re experiencing nothing at all or a small amount of hot water, there could be an issue with the pilot light.
-If you’re uncertain how to service this, contact the Experts at 587-315-5271.
+If you’re uncertain how to service this, contact the Experts at 587-315-5271 in Calgary.
 While some owners can relight the pilot light on their own, it can be risky if you’re apprehensive of the steps to take.

 If you notice natural gas, don’t try to restart the water heater.
 Contact your local utility company as soon as possible.